 Great news!
-At literally the last possible moment (late in the day on 10 October), both sides of Joint Committee on Public Health voted to report the PsyPact bills (H.2528 / S.1487) favorably out of committee
+At literally the last possible moment (late in the day on 10 October), both sides of Joint Committee on Public Health voted to report the PsyPact bills (H.2528 / S.1487) favorably out of committee.
+(The House vote was unanimously in favor.
+Two Senators abstained, the rest were in favor.)

 There is no actual opposition to PsyPact -- our only barrier is legislative inertia.
-Committee members need to hear how important this law is to their voters.
+Legislators need to hear how important this law is to their voters.
 Everyone who lives in their districts who might need to access high-quality mental health care (that is, everyone!) is being harmed.

 What You Can Do:

-Click here to find out if you live in a town represented by someone on the relevant committees!
+Click here to find out if you live in a town represented by someone on one of the relevant committees!

 If you live in a committee member's district: